Spouse Visa Requirements

 - Document translations for all your paperwork which are not written in English or Welsh

-A Fiance Visa lasts for six months, during this time, you will be expected to get married in the UK and switch to a Spouse Visa if you wish to remain here.
+A Fiance Visa lasts for six months; during this time, you will be expected to get married in the UK and switch to a Spouse Visa from your Fiance visa if you wish to remain here.

 If you apply from outside the UK, your first Spouse Visa will be issued for 33 months.
 After this, you will be expected to apply for a spouse visa extension.

 This will be valid for a further 30 months.
 After this time, if you are still eligible, you will be able to apply for Indefinite Leave to Remain.
 If you apply from inside the UK, your first Spouse Visa will be issued for 30 months followed by an extension visa of 30 months.

 - Yes, you can work on a spouse visa once you are in the UK.
 However, you cannot work on a six-month Fiance Visa.
 Once you are married, you will be able to switch to a Spouse Visa, and this will allow you to work.
 If you wish to work in the UK, you can apply for a different permit, such as the visa for skilled employees.